 William Skinner was a very prominent and successful silk manufacturer and his mill in Holyoke was recognized nationally for producing some of the finest quality silk and satin products.
 At its peak, his mill employed over 2,000 people and was the economic engine of this growing community.
 As a manufacturer of silk and satin, William Skinner was proud of the fact that his employees were considered to be among the best dressed workers in the area.

 Upon moving the home to Holyoke in 1874, Sarah Skinner embarked on a 25 year transformation of the new property, which basically took an entire city lot and transformed it into a show piece property.
 It was Sarah who had the wisteria vine planted on the property and along the house and by the end of the 19th century this flowering vine covered much of the structure and became the trademark of the home.

 In 1901, the name Wistariahurst started appearing on Sarah’s stationary and the name has been used ever since.
-For those who may be wondering about the name, it is the combination of “Wisteria”, the flowering vine pictured in the photo to the right, and “hurst”, which is the old English word for home.
+For those who may be wondering about the name, it is the combination of “Wisteria”, the flowering vine pictured in the photo to the above and “hurst”, which is the old English word for home.

 In 1902 William Skinner died and six years later Sarah also passed away leaving the house to their two unmarried children, William and Belle (there were seven Skinner children total).
 For the next twenty years it was Belle who continued the transformation of the property and she not only enlarged the house but also continued her mother’s love of gardening and greatly enhanced the grounds.